Benedictine University: History

 Benedictine University, also called BenU, was founded in 1887 as St. Procopius College by the Benedictine monks of St. Procopius Abbey, who lived in the Pilsen community of Chicago's West Side.
 The monks created the all-male institution just two years after their community began, with the intention of educating men of Czech and Slovak descent.
 While the school was called a college from its founding, it did not begin offering post-secondary courses until after it moved from Chicago to rural Lisle in 1901.
 It became fully accredited in 1957 and, as the area around it transitioned from rural to suburban, it grew substantially.
 Also in 1957, the institution's high school component began operating independently of the college and is now called Benet Academy.
-The college became fully coeducational in 1968.
+The college became fully coeducational in 1968, though the first female, Joan Hewitt, graduated in 1953.

 The school changed its name to Illinois Benedictine College in 1971, and in 1996, it became Benedictine University.
 While the institution continued to grow in Lisle, it expanded its reach to include campuses in other cities, including Springfield, Illinois, in 2003 and Mesa, Arizona, in 2012.
 The university added the Kindlon Hall of Learning and the Birck Hall of Science in 2001 and the Neff Alumni Center in 2012, and in 2015, Benedictine opened the Daniel L. Goodwin Hall of Business, which features the Trading Lab and a 600-seat auditorium.

 After recognizing that there is great demand for American business programs overseas, Benedictine joined forces with Shenyang University of Technology and Shenyang Jianzhu University in China to bring Master of Business Administration and Master of Science in Management Information Systems programs there.

+The Springfield, Illinois branch campus of Benedictine University was founded in 1929 as a separate institution known as Springfield Junior College.
+The college changed its name in 1967 to Springfield College in Illinois.
+In early 2003, Springfield College in Illinois and Benedictine University formed a partnership through which Benedictine offered bachelor's, master's and doctoral degrees in Springfield.
+This partnership resulted in a merger between the two institutions; in 2010, Benedictine University established a branch campus named Benedictine University at Springfield and Springfield College in Illinois ceased all academic programs in August 2011.
+On February 27, 2018, the Benedictine University Board of Trustees and the Board of Springfield College in Illinois announced that the Springfield property would be offered for sale.
+As of the end of the 2018 spring semester, courses were no longer offered at the Springfield branch campus.

+In 2024 Benedictine University cut 40 employees including both faculty and staff positions.
+President Foy stated that "This was the reality of the university for many years, operating well beyond what our resources were” according to the student newspaper.
+While the president is confident that this effort will lead to financial stability and an increase in enrollment many remain weary about the possibility of the university closing after more than a century offering undergraduate degrees.